Amiga Technical Resource

 Performing the modification

-1. Turn the motherboard upside-down and rotate it so the CPU slot CN606 is nearest you.
+1. Turn the main board upside-down and rotate it so the CPU slot CN606 is nearest you.
 Heat the end of the enamel wire to "tin" it with solder and connect it to pin 82 of CN606 as detailed below.

 CN606-Where to solder